Pediatrics Residency

 Continuity Care Clinic

 PGY-3 residents continue to expand their pediatric knowledge base through additional supervisory, subspecialty, and intensive care rotations.
 As they prepare for the American Board of Pediatrics certifying examination, there is opportunity to spend dedicated time to study.
-Residents further refine their competence in clinical diagnostic evaluations and technical procedural skills as well as in their patient stabilization, office preparedness and telephone triaging abilities.
+Residents further refine their competence in clinical diagnostic evaluations and technical procedural skills and in their patient stabilization, office preparedness and telephone triaging abilities.
 They practice pediatrics efficiently and effectively with a significant degree of independence and demonstrate level-appropriate leadership, confidence and supervisory capabilities.

 PGY-3